shozibabbas/ng-notifications/README.md

 6. NotificationGenerator
 7. Register

+Every component consists of ```AlertComponent```.
+Components mentioned below will contain this component as well.

 #### 1. AlertComponent
 It creates the alerts that are shown for a better UI.
 Messages related to component functioning are shown here.